The Walters Way

 The most important aspect of The Walters Way is ensuring the safety of our staff, our clients and the other people affected by our work.
 This culture is enshrined in our company maxim “delivery beyond compliance” that challenges our employees to aim above and beyond expectations in everything they do.
 This mantra also helps us to operate as a sustainable and forward thinking business that strives to deliver quality and minimise the impact of our activities on the environment.

-Our early work muckshifting and operating opencast sites was founded on graft, hard work and a reputation for getting the job done.
-We’ve since become the largest earthworks contractor in the UK and are proud to now work on some of the largest and most challenging earthworks and material handling projects in the UK.
+Our early work muckshifting was founded on graft, hard work and a reputation for getting the job done.
+We’ve since become a major regional civil engineer and the largest earthworks and material handling contractor in the UK.

-We have also seen the benefits of staff loyalty, with many key members of our management team have been with us for over 20 years and most of our board directors have been appointed from the ranks.
-Recognising talent and hiring people with a wider skill set, then rewarding and enabling them, has become a hallmark of our success and growth.
+We have also seen the benefits of staff loyalty, with many key members of our management team having been with us for over 20 years and most of our board directors having been appointed from the ranks.
+We recognise and encourage talent, hiring people with a wider skill set, then rewarding and enabling them.
+This has become a hallmark of our success and growth.